 WITH RESPECT TO DATA TRANSFERS TO COUNTRIES NOT PROVIDING AN ADEQUATE LEVEL OF DATA PROTECTION, WE RELY ON APPROPRIATE SAFEGUARDS, SUCH AS STANDARD DATA PROTECTION CLAUSES ADOPTED BY A RELEVANT REGULATOR OR SUPERVISORY AUTHORITY, APPROVED CODES OF CONDUCT TOGETHER WITH BINDING AND ENFORCEABLE COMMITMENTS OF THE RECIPIENT, OR APPROVED CERTIFICATION MECHANISMS TOGETHER WITH BINDING AND ENFORCEABLE COMMITMENTS OF THE RECIPIENT.
 YOU CAN ASK FOR A COPY OF SUCH APPROPRIATE SAFEGUARDS BY CONTACTING US AT [email protected].

 9. WHAT ARE YOUR RIGHTS?

 9.1 By law, you have a number of rights when it comes to your personal information.
-Please contact us using the contact details below to exercise any of your rights.
-Further information and advice about your rights can be obtained from the UK data protection regulator, Information Commissioner’s Office, whose contact details can be found below in the section “Further information or complaints in relation to the processing of your personal data”..
+Please contact us here to exercise any of your rights.
+Further information and advice about your rights can be obtained from the UK data protection regulator, Information Commissioner’s Office, whose contact details can be found below in the section “Further information or complaints in relation to the processing of your personal data”

 This is so you’re aware and can check that we’re using your information in accordance with data protection law.